Will Pettis

-Early years
+Early life

 Pettis attended Bradwell Institute in Hinesville Georgia to finish his prep career.
 As a junior, he posted 49 tackles and 3 interceptions.

 He enrolled at Middle Georgia Junior College.
 He was named to the GJCAA Region 17 All-District team, after totaling 54 tackles and 3 broken passes, for a defense that established a NJCAA record for fewest yards surrendered in a season.

 Pettis transferred to the University of Houston after his sophomore season.
 As a junior, he was named a starting cornerback.
 In August 2000, he was dismissed from the football team for violating team rules.

 In 2000, he transferred to Midwestern State University.
 As a senior, he posted 42 tackles, 3 interceptions, 13 passes deflected and 10 punt returns for 151 yards.
 He set a school record with 4 passes deflected against West Texas A&M University.
 He also finished second in the Lone Star Conference with a team-leading 14.6 yard punt return average, 146 yards on 10 returns.